10 Tips for People Newly Diagnosed with Asthma

 This is essential to get your asthma controlled.
 New asthmatics may need to see their doctors every 4 to 6 months until you gain the control you deserve.

-When you're asthma acts up you'll need to know what to do.
+When your asthma acts up, you'll need to know what to do.
 For this reason, you'll want to work with your asthma doctor to create an asthma action plan.

 It's true.
 If you do everything your doctor says, and you work hard to avoid your asthma triggers, you should be able to PREVENT asthma from interfering with your life.

 This is essential.
 You must take your asthma controller medicine, especially when you feel good.
 This will keep your lungs strong and fit for when you are exposed to your asthma triggers.